The South African dealer register

 DG

 The single most reliable way to confirm a diamond is real in South Africa in 2026 is GIA certification verified on GIA Report Check plus a handheld diamond tester reading.
-GIA-certified stones at reputable wholesalers like ProDiam carry laser inscriptions matching the report number; these can be verified in under 60 seconds.
+GIA-certified stones carry laser inscriptions matching the report number; these can be verified in under 60 seconds.
 The diamond tester confirms thermal conductivity (real diamonds conduct heat differently from cubic zirconia, glass, or moissanite).
 The combination eliminates 99 per cent of substitution fraud risk.

 The detailed answer